HANTRU-1

-HANTRU-1 is a submarine communications cable system that connects the Reagan Test Site in the Kwajalein atoll to Guam.
+HANTRU-1 is a submarine communications cable system that connects the Ronald Reagan Ballistic Missile Defense Test Site in the Kwajalein atoll to Guam.
 The cable was funded by $100 million from the US Army.
 Marshall Islands and Federated States of Micronesia arranged to add extensions to this trunk line for total of $30 million.
 It has cable landing points at: